aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-footnote-and-endnote/_index.md

 title: Working with Footnote and Endnote in Java
 articleTitle: Working with Footnote and Endnote
 linktitle: Working with Footnote and Endnote
-description: "How to manipulate with footnotes and endnotes using Java."
+description: "How to manipulate footnotes and endnotes using Java."
 type: docs
 weight: 45
 url: /java/working-with-footnote-and-endnote/